Want to find out the full list of gamification experts of today that you need to know about?

-Gamification Influencers: The Top 20
+Gamification Experts: The Top 20 Hall of Fame

 Rob, AKA Professor Game, is an expert, international speaker and promoter for the use of gamification in education.
 He’s the creator and host of the Professor Game podcast and works at IE Business School Publishing.
 His focus is on interactive and engaging learning experiences.
 Just by watching Rob’s videos, you can tell he cares immensely about the use of gamification to engage learners.

 David teaches at Ryerson University and is the lead game designer/researcher at Game and Train.
 He also works closely with Sim-ONE, Canada’s healthcare simulation network.
 He is proud to have contributed to the gamification of addiction medicine, funded by the College of Family Physicians of Ontario.
 Dr. Chandross has also designed game systems for improving memory in seniors and is now researching the optimisation of virtual reality and immersive technology in learning.

 Yu-kai is an entrepreneur, author, lecturer and business consultant.
 He made his name by being one of the first pioneers and supporters of gamification.
 He’s been hired as a keynote speaker on gamification by TEDx, Stanford University, Google, Tesla, Lego and Uber amongst many others!

 In 2018, Yu-kai launched Octalysis; a gamified education and mentorship platform to pass on his gamification knowledge and behavioural science expertise.

 Boasting over 15 years experience, An Coppens is a leading gamification expert for learner and employee engagement.
 And drives behaviour change by introducing creative and innovative solutions.
 In 2017, her company, Gamification Nation won the Outstanding Gamification Agency Award at Gamification Europe.